sreeadithya/indus-universal-website-2023-admin/README.md

 # IUS Adminstrator Dashboard 2023

-Admin Dashboard of Indus Universal School, powered by [`SvelteKit`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Admin Dashboard for Indus Universal School's 2023 website redesign project, undertaken by the STEM department of 2023.

 ## Installing dependencies